CAMBRIDGE, MA. Many applications are well suited for cloud computing deployment, others not so much, IT executives gathered here said this week.

 Indeed, for those applications, Oracle's subscription covers very standard, plain-vanilla implementations that can be efficiently hosted and supported.

 Meanwhile, Microsoft has promised to make almost all of its applications available as cloud-based services.
 All, that is, except for ERP, on which it's wavered.
-ERP implementations tend to be highly customized and tweaked
+ERP implementations tend to be highly customized and tweaked for the particular use case and that can work against cloud delivery.

 Key to cloud computing success: Planning and more planning